 Watch our virtual tour

 Take a tour of our early education education centre

 Studying the Bachelor of Early Childhood Teaching at Holmesglen

-Our students learn through a combination of on-campus theory and well supported practicum experiences.
-Students attend practicum within every semester of the course and across a range of early childhood education areas including pre-schools/kindergartens and primary schools.
+Holmesglen's pre-service teachers learn through a combination of on-campus lectures and tutorials and well-supported practicum experiences.
+Pre-service teachers attend practicum experiences within every semester in a range of early childhood education settings, and in primary schools from foundation to Year 6.

-All new students commencing in a higher education course must attend their faculty course orientation and Holmesglen's higher education orientation.
+All new students commencing a Higher Education course must attend their faculty course orientation and Holmesglen's Higher Education orientation.

-Teacher Education Early Childhood / Primary (birth to 12 year old).
+Teacher Education Early Childhood and Primary (birth to 12 year old).

-This course consists of 40 core subjects, comprising 32 theory subjects and 8 practicum subjects (practical placements) that provide 141 days of supervised placement in early childhood education and care settings, and primary schools.
+This course consists of 40 core subjects, comprising 33 theory subjects (one wiht a practical placement embedded ) and 7 practicum subjects (practical placements) that provide 140 days of supervised placement in early childhood and primary schools settings.

 ||The child in focus

 ||Australian Families: Past and Present